DeC0rtez/SC_ChatBot/README.md

 # Clojure ChatBot
 ## Background
 * A group project for the 2004 Symbolic Computation class instructed by Petr Švarný at Prague College.
+Project technical report available on [Github Page](https://dec0rtez.github.io/SC_ChatBot/).
 ## Objective
 * To create a basic ChatBot able to converse with the user about the various parks in Prague.
 The chatbot is written in Clojure in a way which allows it to be adapted and expanded upon according to progressively more demanding requirements.